bimdata/javascript-api-client/docs/CollaborationApi.md

 ## updateFolder

-> Folder updateFolder(cloudPk, id, projectPk, data)
+> InlineResponse200 updateFolder(cloudPk, id, projectPk, data)

 Update some fields of a folder

-Update some fields of a folder Required scopes: document:write
+Update some fields of a folder.
+Only project admins can update the &#x60;default_permission&#x60; field Required scopes: document:write

 ### Example